maralshahmizad/MaralShahmizad/index.md

 ## Educational Journey 🎓

-📚 Currently pursuing a Ph.D. in Industrial Engineering at Oklahoma State University, 2021-...
-(USA).
+📚 Currently pursuing a Ph.D. in Industrial Engineering at Oklahoma State University, 2021 - Present  (USA).

 🎓 MSc in Industrial Engineering from Mazandaran University of Science and Technology, 2016 (Iran).